-We Now Accept Files in Any Color Space
+We Accept Files in RGB, CMYK, Pantone,* and any Color Space

 Color Models/Color Spaces (Lab, RGB, CMYK)